From: Jennifer Hanson, thenorthbaybay.ca staff

 “It’s an honour,” says Tisha Weaver, a woman who claims to represent the tunnel.
 “This tunnel has been around since 1991, and it’s seen many things.”

-“If you want to know I can give you the full tunnel tour for $5.00 or two cigarettes.”
+“If you want, I can give you the full tunnel tour for $2.00 or three cigarettes.”

 Local student filmmaker Sev Moore had the privilege of filming the 100th scene ever shot in the tunnel.